What is Quality and Patient Safety?

 Quality has been defined by the federal Agency for Healthcare Research and Quality (AHRQ) as “doing the right thing at the right time for the right person and having the best possible result.”
 Patient safety is simply defined by the World Health Organization as “the prevention of errors and adverse effects to patients associated with health care”.

 Cooper University Health Care takes a comprehensive approach to evaluate the quality and safety of each patient’s experience.
-The main components of our patient care delivery model, listed below, are continuously reviewed, analyzed and improved upon.
+Our patient care delivery model is continuously reviewed, analyzed, and improved and consists of:

-- Adherence to evidence-based practices, comparative measures evaluating management of outcomes and chronic conditions, as we know that providing evidence-based care results in better patient outcomes and lower costs of care for consumers.
+- Identification and adherence to evidence-based practices and comparative measures evaluating management of outcomes and chronic conditions to ensure better patient outcomes and lower costs of care.

 - Timely and effective access to care.

-- Clinical outcomes through comparison to other leading health care organizations and national benchmarks of care, while identifying and utilizing best practices.
+- Focus on clinical outcomes in comparison to other leading health care organizations and national benchmarks of care.

 - Coordination and management of chronic conditions and care transitions.